ozyurtf/cpu-scheduler/README.md

 # Mutual Exclusion with Busy Waiting

-**Interrupts:** Let's say that there is a process A that is currently in it's critical region.
-One of the conditions of preventing race conditions was to exclude all other processes to enter their critical regions while process A is in it's critical region.
+**Interrupts:** Let's say that there is a process that is currently in it's critical region and call this process as process A. One of the conditions of preventing race conditions was to exclude all other processes to enter their critical regions while process A is in it's critical region.
 The simplest way to do this is using **interrupts**.
 So, if process A disables all the interrupts just after it enters it's critical region and then re-enable these interrupts just before leaving the critical region, it can access/modify the shared memory exclusively without the fear of intervention.

 But using only this approach is not a good option because it is not the best practice to give the process in user space the ability to turn off the interrupts since it may forget to turn on the interrupt after leaving the critical region and that would cause many problems.
 In addition, disabling interrupts will affect only the CPU that executed the process A (because process A was the one that disabled interrupts in our example).
 In this case, we don't prevent the processes in other CPUs intervening the process A and entering their own critical regions while the process A is in it's critical region.